• Skip to primary navigation

 1. Roast the peanuts in a dry skillet until brown and the skin starts to peel off - about 10 mins or so.
 Once cool, you can rub them between your palms and remove the skin but I kept them on.

-2. Heat 1 tsp oil and roast the shallots/onions, red chillies and garlic.
+2. Heat 1 teaspoon oil and roast the shallots/onions, red chillies and garlic.
 Once they are browned, remove and set aside to cool.

-3. Once the peanuts and the shallot mixture cool completely, grind to a smooth paste with the tamarind (fresh or paste) with about 1 tbsp of water.
-If you want a watery chutney, soak the tamarind in 1/4 cup water (extract juice, discard pulp) and use this for grinding.
+3. Once the peanuts and the shallot mixture cool completely, grind to a smooth paste with the tamarind (fresh or paste) with about 1 tablespoon of water.
+If you want a watery chutney, soak the tamarind in ¼ cup water (extract juice, discard pulp) and use this for grinding.
 Add salt.
 Remove and set aside in a bowl.

 4. Heat oil for tempering.
 Add all ingredients under the list and when the mustard seeds pop and the dals turn golden brown, remove from fire and dunk into the ground chutney.
 Mix well.